DS-100/DS-100.github.io/fa18faq.md

 **A.** You must:

-1. Join the course waitlist.
+1. Join the Stat C100 (25289) waitlist.

-1. Fill out the [enrollment appeals form](https://goo.gl/forms/SIH49z8JE8VrvNbk1), which certifies that you will have the needed background knowledge to succeed in CS100.
+1. Fill out the [enrollment appeals form](https://goo.gl/forms/SIH49z8JE8VrvNbk1), which certifies that you will have the needed background knowledge to succeed in Stat C100.

 Broadly speaking, the pre/corequisites listed above represent fundamentals in three areas: Statistics, Python Programming, and Linear Algebra.
 Statistics and